Transfer Learning for Contextual Multi-armed Bandits: Introduction

-Transfer learning has been studied using information measures such as KL-divergence and total variation to quantify the similarity between the target and source distributions \citep{ben2006analysis,blitzer2007learning,mansour2009domain}, based on which generalization bounds are then established.
-Despite its generality, such results are often not tight under specific statistical models.
-Recent work imposes more structured assumptions on the similarity between the target and source distributions such as covariate shift and posterior drift \citep{cai2021transfer,Cai2022TransferNPR, hanneke2019value,kpotufe2021marginal,maity2020minimax,reeve2021adaptive}, thereby leading to more refined theoretical guarantees.
+\paragraph*{Transfer learning} Transfer learning has been explored using information measures such as KL-divergence and total variation to quantify the distinction between target and source distributions \citep{ben2006analysis,blitzer2007learning,mansour2009domain}.
+Generalization bounds are then established based on these metrics.
+Despite its generality, such results are often not tight when applied to specific statistical models.
+Recent work has imposed more structured assumptions on the similarity between target and source distributions, such as covariate shift and posterior drift \citep{cai2021transfer,Cai2022TransferNPR, hanneke2019value,kpotufe2021marginal,maity2020minimax,reeve2021adaptive}, thereby leading to more refined theoretical guarantees.
+Finally, our work is also closely related to hybrid reinforcement learning that aims to combine offline datasets with online interaction to improve statistical / computational efficiency \citep{ross2012agnostic,xie2021policy,song2022hybrid,wagenmaker2023leveraging,li2023reward,nakamoto2023cal}.